 The Adjutant General”

-After the war, his grave was exhumed and the Remains Recovery Team identifies remains as his.
-It is known his remains were sent home on an Army transport on October 1, 1949.
-From a remains distribution center, his remains were sent by train to Nisswa, Minnesota.
-He was rebuired in Novembre 1949, at Lake Edward Cemetery, Nisswa, Minnesota.
+After the war, his grave was exhumed and the Remains Recovery Team identified them and sent the remains home on an Army transport on October 1, 1949.
+From a remains distribution center, his remains were sent by train to Nisswa, Minnesota, where he was reburied in November 1949, at Lake Edward Cemetery.
 It should be mentioned that the American Legion Hall in Nisswa is named for him.